-Number 3.1\ Articles of Incorporation 3.2\\\ Amended Bylaws as amended on September 13, 2011 10.1\\ Stock Option Plan 10.2\ Bank Line of Credit 10.4\\\\ 2009 Employee Incentive Stock Plan 14.1\\\\ Code of Business Conduct and Ethics 21.1 Subsidiaries of the Company 23.1 Consent of Independent Registered Public Accounting Firm 23.2 Consent of Independent Petroleum Engineers 31.1 Certification of the Chief Executive Officer of the Company pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+14.1 Code of Business Conduct and Ethics of Mexco Energy Corporation filed with the Company's Quarterly Report on Form 10-Q filed on November 15, 2004, and incorporated herein by reference.
+21.1 Subsidiaries of Mexco Energy Corporation 23.1 Consent of Grant Thornton LLP, Independent Registered Public Accounting Firm 23.2 Consent of Joe C. Neal & Associates, Independent Petroleum Engineers 31.1 Certification of the Chief Executive Officer of the Company pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of the Chief Financial Officer of the Company pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of the Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-99.1 Report of Joe C. Neal & Associates, Independent Petroleum Engineer Incorporated by reference to the Company's Annual Report on Form 10-K dated June 24, 1998.
+99.1 Report of Joe C. Neal & Associates, Independent Petroleum Engineer